abhishek47kashyap/abhishek47kashyap.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm a **robotics software engineer** employed at [Molcure Inc.](https://molcure.com/), a bio-tech company that builds its own robots to automate experiments that can speed up drug-discovery experiments.
+Hello, I'm a **robotics software engineer** employed at [Molcure Inc.](https://molcure.com/), a bio-tech company that builds its own robots to automate experiments to speed up drug-discovery experiments.

 My specific responsibilities include being the primary developer of the **Robot Operating System (ROS)** layer of the tech-stack and adding new features to the existing **firmware**.